-But I had fettuccine, tomatoes, vodka, and shrimp, and this luscious little deliciously devil of a dish is the result.
+And this luscious little deliciously devil of a dish is the result.

-If you don’t like shrimp, you can easily make this without and have it as a vegetarian pasta.
-As for chicken or pork, I honestly don’t think it would be the same with any other meat.
+Sub out the protein if you prefer.
+If you don't like shrimp, you can easily make this without and have it as a vegetarian pasta.
+As for chicken or pork, I honestly don't think it would be the same with any other meat.
 It might, however, be delicious with meatballs.
 If you try that, please do let me know how it tasted!

 - 12 ounces fettuccine

 - 2 tablespoons butter